SNAP Benefits in Idaho: How to Apply and Qualify

 Disaster Supplemental Nutrition Assistance Program (D-SNAP)

-If a misfortune like a flood or power outage destroys food you bought with SNAP, you can get replacement benefits.
-Report the loss to DHW within 10 days and sign a form.
-Contact your local office to request a Replacement Benefit form.
-Replacement guidance is available.
+If a power outage or other misfortune destroys food bought with SNAP, you can get replacement benefits.
+Report the loss within 10 days by signing a form.
+You can contact your local office by phone or in person.

 ABAWD Time-Limit Exemptions

-Able-Bodied Adults Without Dependents (ABAWDs) face a three-month time limit unless they meet work rules.
-You may be exempt if you are medically unfit for work or homeless.
-Provide proof to your DHW worker to apply for an exemption.
+Able-Bodied Adults Without Dependents (ABAWDs) face time limits on benefits.
+You may be exempt if you are pregnant, medically unfit for work, or meet other Idaho criteria.
+Provide proof to your DHW worker when you apply or recertify.

 Frequently Asked Questions